abhigya-maskay/duetmacs-docs/05-Components/CLI-Components/01-output-formatter.md

 ## Collaborators & Dependencies
 - Internal: Used by [[Help Formatter]], [[Error Handler]], [[CLI Parser]]
 - External: System terminal APIs, environment variables
 - Notes: All output components use this for consistent formatting; cache TTY detection at startup; honor NO_COLOR and --no-color; route human output to stdout and errors/logs to stderr; provide Unicode/ASCII palettes with DUET_RPC_ASCII override.
+Parser failures raised by `optparse-applicative` may bypass the formatter and use the library’s stock messaging.

 ## Risks & Open Questions
 - Cross-platform terminal compatibility (ensure ansi-terminal covers Windows VT)